There’s an old sales joke that goes like this: A sales team’s success is known by three things:

-By moving backwards through your pipeline following the same steps, you can get a clear view of how many leads should be entering the top of your sales pipeline per month.
-Additionally, you can determine monthly or quarterly sales targets for all your salespeople by dividing quarterly revenue by average deal size.
+By moving backward through your pipeline following the same steps, you can get a clear view of how many leads should be entering the top of your sales pipeline per month.
+Additionally, you can determine monthly or quarterly sales targets for all your salespeople by dividing quarterly revenue by the average deal size

 - Monthly Recurring Revenue (MRR) – The amount of predictable revenue a company expects to generate every month.
 This is most common in subscription-based businesses.